tylerdave/OpenAPI-Tutorial/presentation/slides.md

   the installation might be more complicated depends on your environment.
 - Please also note that although it can be installed it is not supported on Windows machines.
   This feature is on the road map.
 - As it is written in **CoffeeScript** it is installed with npm.
-(TODO: It is already installed on the VMs??)
+  It is already installed in your VMs.
 ---

 class: lesson